 Annual base salaries for the year, and annual performance-based cash incentives and equity incentive awards for all employees for the prior year are generally determined in the first quarter of the year based on company and individual performance of the prior year, as well as other factors, including compensation trends in the biopharmaceutical industry and among our benchmark peers.
-In February 2018, the compensation committee approved 2018 base salaries, 2018 target bonus opportunities and 2017 annual cash incentives and annual equity awards for each of our named executive officers, including our chief executive officer.
-With respect to our chief executive officer, the compensation committee reviewed his performance and presented its recommendations to our board of directors prior to the compensation committee approving the 2018 base salary, 2018 target bonus opportunity and 2017 annual cash incentive and annual stock option award for our chief executive officer.
-In February 2019, the compensation committee approved 2019 base salaries, 2019 target bonus opportunities and 2018 annual cash incentives and annual equity awards for each of our named executive officers, including our chief executive officer.
-With respect to our chief executive officer, the compensation committee reviewed his performance and presented its recommendations to our board of directors prior to the compensation committee approving the 2019 base salary, 2019 target bonus opportunity and 2018 annual cash incentive and annual equity awards for our chief executive officer.
+In January 2019, in connection with the promotion of Mr. Landsittel to our chief financial officer and the promotion of Ms. Haviland to our chief operating officer, our board of directors approved 2019 base salaries for Mr. Landsittel and Ms. Haviland.
+In February 2019, the compensation committee approved 2019 base salaries (except for Mr. Landsittel and Ms. Haviland), 2019 target award opportunities and 2018 annual cash incentives and annual equity awards for each of our named executive officers, including our chief executive officer.
+With respect to our chief executive officer, the compensation committee reviewed his performance and presented its assessment to our board of directors prior to the compensation committee approving the 2019 base salary, 2019 target award opportunity and 2018 annual cash incentive, annual stock option and RSU awards for our chief executive officer.

+In February 2020, the compensation committee approved 2020 base salaries, 2020 target award opportunities and 2019 annual cash incentives and annual equity awards for each of our named executive officers, including our chief executive officer.
+With respect to our chief executive officer, the compensation committee reviewed his performance and presented its assessment to our board of directors prior to the compensation committee approving the 2020 base salary, 2020 target award opportunity and 2019 annual cash incentive and annual equity awards for our chief executive officer.

 Currently, all of our employees, including our named executive officers, are eligible to participate in our 2015 Stock Option and Incentive Plan, or the 2015 Plan.
-All new full-time employees are granted equity awards when they start employment with us, which typically consistent of stock options for employees at or above the vice president level and a combination of stock options and RSUs for employees below the vice president level.
-In addition, all continuing employees are eligible for equity awards consisting of stock option and RSU awards on an annual basis based on performance and upon promotions to positions of greater responsibility.
+All new full-time employees are granted equity awards when they start employment with us, which typically consists of a combination of stock options and RSUs.
+In addition, all continuing employees are eligible for equity awards consisting of stock option and RSU awards annually based on performance and upon promotions to positions of greater responsibility.